Protesting Your Assessment to Lower Your Property Taxes

 Typically, I have two kinds of chats this time of year – (1) Great News! 👍🏻We can use recent comps to plead a good case that your property is overvalued and reduce your tax burden.
 (2) Good News/Bad News!
 Your property is worth more than we thought, but your tax bill is going up accordingly.

 Trusted Realtors will take time to help review statements and pull together a list of comps that will help cases for friends and family.
-The news this time of year can be stunning if our tax bills are moving up dramatically, but it can also be a reality check about the value of our properties and that it may be the time to consider the option of selling.
+The news this time of year can be stunning if our tax bills are moving up dramatically, but it can also be a reality check about the value of our properties and that it may be the time to consider a move or some upgrades.

 We Plan to Meet with an Appraiser.
 What Evidence Do We Need?